PetrilloAtWork/ICARUSconnectivityTest/README.md

 Streamlined data acquisition session with `ChimneyReader`
 ----------------------------------------------------------

+**This procedure needs to be updated with version 2.0 of the software!**

 `ChimneyReader` is a bookkeeping object that drives through the test.
 The operator interacts with it by creating an instance of it and invoking its callables directly from the python interpreter shell.
 An example of the start of a data acquisition on chimney `WW04`: